Associate Professor of

 nuclear physics.
 Skilled in

-Fortran programming languages,
+Fortran programming

-adept at developing and
+languages, adept at

-optimizing code for complex
+code for complex simulations

-simulations and data analysis
+and data analysis in nuclear

-in nuclear physics research.
+physics research.

 Successfully executed